Yelp/mrjob/docs/guides/testing.rst

  * :mrjob-opt:`steps_python_bin`

-The local runner *does* run multiple subprocesses concurrently, but it's not really meant as a poor man's Hadoop; it's just for testing!
+The local runner *does* run multiple subprocesses concurrently, but it's not really meant as a replacement for Hadoop; it's just for testing!

 Anatomy of a test case
 ----------------------